- How much does Camp-In cost?

-Not for 2015.
-There is no limit to the number of chaperones a group can bring, but Camp-In asks that groups not bring more adults than children.
+No. There is no limit to the number of chaperones a group can bring, but Camp-In asks that groups not bring more adults than children.
 Please be sure that one adult is named as the Adult-in-Charge.

 Adult chaperones must be at least 18 years of age and will be responsible for continually supervising and maintaining safe, sensible, courteous behavior among their children.

 Due to space limitations in the SciZones, and to avoid overcrowding with adults, Camp-In asks that adult chaperones be mindful of how many adults sit in on workshops.
-All other aspects of Camp-In (Planetarium, IMAX, museum exploration, snack, breakfast, and of course sleeping) can and should be done as a whole group.
+All other aspects of Camp-In (Planetarium, IMAX, museum exploration, snack, breakfast, and sleeping) can and should be done as a whole group.